The

 landing on 25 April 1915, as part of the

-ANZAC to Cape Helles to help in the attack
+Cape Helles to help in the attack on the

-Brigade returned to ANZAC to help defend the
+to ANZAC to help defend the beachhead, and

-fought at the battle of Lone Pine.
-The
+battle of Lone Pine.
+The battalion served at

 (Right: Diggers in an Australian trench at